 As an additional consideration, much of this work requires students

-to be fairly proficient in using
+to be fairly proficient in using language to communicate responses and

 to evaluate their own responses and those of others.
 This may present